nextauthjs/next-auth/www/docs/getting-started/upgrade-to-v4.md

 ### 8. Events

-Two event signatures changes to also use the named parameterse pattern, `signOut` and `updateUser`.
+Two event signatures changes to also use the named parameters pattern, `signOut` and `updateUser`.

 ```diff
 // [...nextauth].js